dhurlburtusa/shortcuts/c/c-notes.md

 - Game engines and programs that handle graphics.
 - Core libraries that other programming languages rely on.

+## Difference between C and C++

+- C++ was developed as an extension of C, and the syntax is often similar.
+- C is mainly a procedural language (you build programs with functions).
+- C++ supports classes and objects (often used for object-oriented programming).

 ## Keywords

 See https://en.cppreference.com/w/c/keyword.

+Note: Some of the above is borrowed from https://www.w3schools.com/c/c_intro.php.